iremkapucuoglu/p4b-website/content/en/docs/background.md

 \-_‘the number and diversity of places that can be reached within a given travel time and/or cost’ (Bertolini, LeClercq and Kapoen 2005)_

-\-_‘an expression of the potential number of relevant activities that are located within acceptable reach of a given place or people in acceptable reach of an activity’. (te Brömmelstroet, Marco et al. 2016)_
+\-_‘an expression of the potential number of relevant activities that are located within acceptable reach of a given place or people in acceptable reach of an activity’ (te Brömmelstroet, Marco et al. 2016)_

 Unlike transport models accessibility models are showing potentials, for example, “How many additional jobs can be reached with a new transit line?” instead of trying to predict the growth of ridership due to new transit lines.